 - The electric drive system cable harness for voltage class B (650 V) is orange.
 The cable harness for voltage class B (650 V) is insulated from chassis earth.
 This means that there has to be contact with both conductors before there is a risk of personal injury. - The electric drive system components that pose a fire hazard are fitted with warning plates warning about voltage class B (650 V). - The electric drive system monitors the battery temperature, voltage, current and electrical insulation level.
-The electric drive system disconnects the battery and cuts the power to the cable harness if any results deviate. - Voltage for the electric drive system is normally cut off when the 24 V system is cut off. - The electric drive system is switched off using the control switch located by the central electric unit in the roof panel.
+The electric drive system disconnects the battery and cuts the power to the cable harness if any results deviate. - Voltage for the electric drive system is normally cut off when the 24 V system is cut off; the control switch is normally red. - The electric drive system's voltage class B is switched off using a control switch located on the left-hand side behind the cab; the control switch is normally yellow.